anekar/RData-Cleaning/README.md

 ## Technologies
-* The project was developed with RStudio.
+* The project was developed with R.

+# Environment
+* RStudio

 ## Libraries
 ```R